CDC 'Point in Time' position

 - Initial Migration: The process of transferring historical data from the source database to the target data warehouse.

-- Streaming Process: The CDC-based River's active retrieval of changes from the source database log.
+- Streaming Process: The CDC-based Data Flow's active retrieval of changes from the source database log.

-- Table Status: The specific status associated with each selected table, with different states detailed in the Table Configuration Options Document.
+- Table Status: The specific status associated with each selected table, with different states that the Table Configuration Options Document describes.

-- Detected Tables: All tables identified during the stream enablement process have a waiting for migration table status.
+- Detected Tables: All tables that Data Integration identifies during the stream enablement process have a waiting for migration table status.

-After configuring the Source, schema, and Target settings in a CDC-based River, enable the streaming process.
+After configuring the Source, schema, and Target settings in a CDC-based Data Flow, enable the streaming process.

 Procedure